 Top Factors Affecting Your Google Map Rankings

-Claim and optimize your Google My Business Page
+Claim and Optimize Your Google My Business Page

 If you have other listings in other online directories, ensure that all the details provided are consistent and accurate.
 When the information on your Google My Business listing and other directories is not consistent, your search engine rankings are likely to be affected, as search engines want to offer only correct and relevant information.
 This is called “NAP Consistency” (Name, Address, Phone).

 If your business has a website, link it to your Google My Business listing.
-Also, remember to give directions to your location and also embed a map for easier viewing and traveling to your location.
+Also, remember to give directions to your business and also embed a map for easier viewing and traveling to your location.

 Filling Out Categories in the “Google My Business” Listing

 When filling out the Google My Business listing, focus on filling out the categories relevant to your business that help increase your position.